renproject/multichain/README.md

 ## Layout

-`/` defines all of the functions/types/constants that are common to all underlying chains.

-`/compat` contains all of the Compat APIs.
-These APIs are the interfaces required to be implemented by underlying chains that are similar to each other.
-For example, the `/compat/bitcoincompat` folder defines the Bitcoin Compat API.
-The `Address`, `Client`, `Tx`, and `TxBuilder` interfaces must be implemented by all underlying chains that want to be compatible with the Bitcoin runtime.
-It also defines implementations that are likely to be common to these underlying chains (although, each underlying chain can override whatever it needs to).
+`/` declares the assets and chains that exist, but provides no chain-specific implementations.

+`/infra` defines a local deployment of the multichain using `docker-compose`.
+All underlying chains provide a `Dockerfile` and service definition to make running node instances easy.
+All chains need to add a `Dockerfile` and service definition that allows the multichain to spin up a local development-mode instance of the chain.
+This is necessary for running comprehensive local test suites.

+`/api` defines the different compatibility APIs that exist: Account, Address, Contract, Gas, and UTXO.
+Chains should implement the APIs that are relevant to them.
+For example, Bitcoin (and its forks) implements the Address, Gas, and UTXO APIs.
+No actual implementations should be added to this folder.

-`/chain`  contains all the implementations of the Compat APIs.
+`/chain`  defines all of the chain-specific implementations of the APIs.
 Each chain has its own sub-package.
-For example, Bitcoin, Bitcoin Cash, Dogecoin, and Zcash are all underyling chains that implement the Bitcoin Compat API (defined in `/compat/bitcoincompat`), and each of these implementations are in `/chain/bitcoin`, `/chain/bitcoincash`, `/chain/dogecoin`, and `/chain/zcash` respectively.
+For example, Bitcoin, Bitcoin Cash, Dogecoin, and Zcash are all chains that implement the Address, Gas, and UTXO APIs, and each of these implementations are in `/chain/bitcoin`, `/chain/bitcoincash`, `/chain/dogecoin`, and `/chain/zcash` respectively.

-`/docker` defines a local deployment of the multichain using `docker-compose`.
-All underlying chains provide a `Dockerfile` and service definition to make running node instances easy.

-`/runtime` contains all of the Runtime modules.
-There is exactly one Runtime module for each Compat API, and you can think of a Runtime module as a way of accessing all of the Compat APIs in one place.
-This is the primary package used by users of the multichain (including the RenVM execution engine).
-If your chain implements one of the existing Compat APIs, you will *not* need to modify any of the Runtime modules.

 ## Example